marcmylemans/marcmylemans.github.io/_posts/2023-11-09-Python_ipSubnettoIprange.md

 ```

-For my use case I needed the ip ranges without the network and broadcast address, if you needed to calculate this including the network and broadcast address you can change the following code from:
+In this script, we first specify the base network and subnet mask.
+By default, it calculates subnets excluding the network and broadcast addresses.
+However, if you need to include the network and broadcast addresses in your calculations, you can modify the script as follows:

 ```
         start_ip = str(network.network_address + 1)